 React

-In addition, one of React’s uses cases is PWA development services.
-Progressive web applications or PWAs have been widely known since 2015.
+In addition, one of React’s use cases is PWA development services.
+Progressive web applications, or PWAs, have been widely known since 2015.
 These apps are built with the help of web technologies (CSS, HTML, and JavaScript) but perform like native mobile applications.

 Related reading: How to Make a React Progressive Web App Application (PWA)

-This approach is widely used for delivering mobile experience to users by the world’s best businesses, including Alibaba, Twitter, and others.
-Speaking about our experience, we have successfully delivered multiple progressive web apps for many domains, including insurance, recruitment, ecommerce development and others.
+This approach is widely used by the world’s best businesses, including Alibaba, Twitter, and others, to deliver mobile experiences to users.
+Speaking about our practice, we have successfully delivered multiple progressive web apps for many domains, including insurance, recruitment, ecommerce marketplace development, and others.

-In fact, almost all of the products that Codica Team delivers are PWAs.
-This not only saves time and cost for minimum viable product development services but also provides a solution which is fast and optimised for search engines.
+In fact, many of the products that the Codica team delivers are PWAs.
+This not only saves time and costs for minimum viable product development services but also provides a solution that is fast and optimized for search engines.

 Vue

-On the flipside, Vue.js is paired with NativeScript (NS) which allows you to build cross-platform applications using XML, CSS, JavaScript.
+On the flip side, Vue.js is paired with NativeScript (NS), which allows you to build cross-platform applications using XML, CSS, and JavaScript.
 NativeScript solves the same problem as React Native mentioned above, but they have some differences.

-- NativeScript has direct access to native platform API.
+• NativeScript has direct access to the native platform API.

-To compare the popularity and developers’ community usage of Vue.js vs React, let’s take a look at Google Trends Chart.
+To compare the popularity and developers’ community usage of Vue.js vs React, let’s take a look at the Google Trends chart.
 It displays the data for the past 12 months.

 Source: Google Trends